15 Things to Consider for Your Wedding

 14. Vendor Meals — Your Vendors are the ones who will help make your day everything you want it to be, but remember they are human and need sustenance to keep their energy up!
 Make sure you have arranged for proper Vendor Meals/Snacks/Water throughout the day for them.
 This can go a long way and often encourages that little bit of extra love!

 15. Wedding Day Emergency Kit — It’s a great idea to pack a bag filled with all the little bits and pieces you may need on the day!
-You will be so thankful to have those “save the day” items on hand when you need them.
+You will be so thankful to have those “save the day” items on hand just in case you need them.
 Check out DreamGroup’s blog “Wedding Day Emergency Kit” to find out what WE bring on the wedding day!

 Okay!
 Now you can confidently lose yourself in the day knowing you are prepared for anything!
 Have a beautiful wedding and Congratulations!